coolwanglu/pdf2htmlEX/README.md

  * Install libpng (and headers) BEFORE you compile libpoppler if you want background images generated
  * Install poppler-data if your want CJK support
 * fontforge (with header files)
+ * git version is recommended to avoid annoying compilation issues

 #### Compiling